 A leave of absence may be granted by the Dean for a period not to exceed one year for purposes of approved studies or for recuperation from illness.
-Should it be necessary for a student to be absent for a period of more than one calendar year, the student must make formal reapplication and be reconsidered by the Admissions Committee, unless special action approving a more lengthy leave of absence is established by formal action through the Executive Faculty.
+Should it be necessary for a student to be absent for a period of more than one calendar year, the student must make formal reapplication and be reconsidered by the Admissions Committee, unless special approval is given by the Dean for a more extended leave.